Jack Oughton

 John "Jack" Oughton (September 18, 1876 – after 1940) was a skilled stonemason in Lincoln County, Idaho.
 A number of his works are listed on the U.S. National Register of Historic Places.

 Oughton was born in Ireland and immigrated to the United States in 1886.
-At the time of the 1910 United States Census, he was living in Twin Falls, Idaho with Mary Oughton, age 16, and was employed as a mason.
-At the time of the 1920 United States Census he was living in Shoshone, Idaho with fellow stonemason and partner Alexander Reed.
+At the time of the 1910 United States census, he was living in Twin Falls, Idaho with Mary Oughton, age 16, and was employed as a mason.
+At the time of the 1920 United States census he was living in Shoshone, Idaho with fellow stonemason and partner Alexander Reed.
 At the time of the 1940 Census, he was still living in Shoshone and employed as a mason.
-Sandy Reed was a partner, including in building the Jack Oughton House.